Core Idea

 6. Reduce performance anxiety

-- Take-home exercises, pair programming sessions, or design discussions reduce the anxiety component
+- Take-home exercises, pair programming, or design discussions reduce anxiety unrelated to job performance

 7. Collect evidence, not opinions